Nga Kor Ming

-David Nga Kor Ming (倪可敏; born 11 November 1972) is a Malaysian politician who has served as the Minister of Local Government Development in the Pakatan Harapan (PH) administration under Prime Minister Anwar Ibrahim since December 2022.
+Nga Kor Ming (倪可敏; born 11 November 1972), also known as David Nga Kor Ming is a Malaysian politician and lawyer who has served as the Minister of Housing and Local Government in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2022.
 He served as Deputy Speaker of the Dewan Rakyat under former Speaker Mohamad Ariff Md Yusof from July 2018 to his resignation in July 2020.
 He was also a member of the Perak State Executive Council (EXCO) in the Pakatan Rakyat (PR) state administration under former Menteri Besar Mohammad Nizar Jamaluddin from March 2008 to the collapse of the administration in February 2009.
 He has also served as the Member of Parliament for Teluk Intan since May 2018 and for Taiping from March 2008 to May 2018.
 He has been a Member of the Perak State Legislative Assembly for Kepayang from May 2013 to May 2018, and again since November 2022, for Aulong from May 2018 to November 2022, and for Pantai Remis from November 1999 to March 2013.
 He is a member of the Democratic Action Party (DAP), a component party of the PH coalition.
-He has also served as National Vice Chairman and 3rd Parliamentary Leader of DAP since March 2022, and State Chairman of DAP of Perak.
-He served as Deputy Secretary-General of DAP from November 2017 to March 2022.
+He has also served as National Deputy Chairman of DAP since March 2025, 3rd Parliamentary Leader of DAP from March 2022 to March 2025, and State Chairman of DAP of Perak.
+He served as National Vice Chairman of DAP from March 2022 to March 2025 and Deputy Secretary-General of DAP from November 2017 to March 2022.

 Personal life

 Nga Kor Ming was born in Kota Bharu, Kelantan, Malaysia, His family origin was of Fuzhou origin (his mother was from Kelantan) and stayed at Ayer Tawar when they came to Malaya.
 He and his family are Methodists and he was christened to David by the late Rev. Koh Gie Bing.
-His wife is also from Ayer Tawar; they have three children.
+His wife is also from Ayer Tawar and they have three children.

 Education and professional career

-Nga Kor Ming received a Bachelor of Laws from Universiti Malaya.
+Nga Kor Ming received a Bachelor of Laws from University of Malaya.
 Before his appointment to the Perak executive council, he practised as a lawyer in Ayer Tawar and also in Ipoh, Perak.

 In 2007, he was recognised as one of Ten Outstanding Young Malaysians by the International Junior Chamber of Commerce and the Ministry of Youth and Sports in the category of 'Politics and Government'.
 This award was notable as it rarely goes to opposition politicians.